losonczylab/sima/README.rst

 Overview
 --------
-The SIMA (Sequential IMage Analysis) package is facilitates analysis of time-series imaging data arising from fluorescence microscopy.
+The SIMA (Sequential IMage Analysis) package facilitates analysis of time-series imaging data arising from fluorescence microscopy.
 The functionality of this pacakge includes: